Azadirachtin: Biosynthesis

 The biosynthesis of azadirachtin is complex and only partially understood, as is the case for limonoids in general, but the first part of the sequence is established.
 Using transcriptome and genome mining and phylogenetic and homologous analysis, candidate genes were identified.
 They were heterologously expressed in Nicotiana benthamiana, and thus the metabolic steps were characterised and several of the purported intermediates isolated and characterised by NMR.
+Although the enzymes involved in the first part of the synthesis from 2,3-oxidosqualene to azadirone were characterised, it is not certain that the steps follow the order in the scheme.
+The later steps in the scheme from azadirone to azadirachtin are speculative.